-The 16.5kW of solar panels on our south-facing distillery roof produce electricity which is fed into the National Grid.
-In the first two years since its installation in March 2018 we produced 31.6 MWh of energy.
+Our solar panels on our south-facing distillery roof produce electricity which is fed into the national grid.

 We re-use any fit for purpose packaging such as pallets and cardboard boxes, and all cardboard and clear plastic is baled and recycled.

 We cut the used bottles and fill with soy wax and natural essential oils from the botanicals.

 We switched from blow up bubble bag packaging to Flexi-hex recyclable packaging and our packaging nuggets are made from potato starch and are compostable.

 Customers can bring bottles back to refill for a discount on purchase.

 All of our liquid waste is used to create liquefied natural gas using an anaerobic process, this is then used to produce electricity which is fed back to the National Grid.
 The solid waste is made into fertiliser.